 Basically, like many Italian recipes, it was a peasant dish, made with whatever leftover bits of meat one might have and plenty of local and wild greens.

-1 carrot, peeled and cut into 3 large pieces
+1 carrot, peeled and cut in 1/4-inch dice

-- 4 fresh, sweet (non-spicy) Italian sausages, casing removed and discarded and sausage broken into small, 1-inch pieces
+4 sweet Italian sausages, casing removed and discarded and sausage broken into small, 1-inch pieces

-1 bunch broccoli rabe (rapini), washed and roughly chopped
+1 bunch broccoli rabe, washed and roughly chopped

-Add the broth, onion, carrot, celery and sausage pieces, cover, lower the heat to low and simmer for about 20-30 minutes.
-(Note: If you happen to have any leftover Parmigiano-Reggiano rinds, these would be a great addition to enrich your broth!
+Add the broth, onion, carrot, celery and sausage pieces, cover, lower the heat to low and simmer for about 20 to 30 minutes.
+(If you happen to have any leftover Parmigiano-Reggiano rinds, these would be a great addition to enrich your broth!
 Throw them in together with the onion, carrot, and celery.)

-Meanwhile, blanch the chopped greens in abundant salted boiling water, 1-2 minutes, then drain well.
+Meanwhile, blanch the chopped greens in abundant salted boiling water, 1 to 2 minutes, then drain well.
 This eliminates the excess bitterness.

-- Remove the onion, carrot, and celery from the broth and discard (discard any cheese rinds at this point also, if you're using them).
-Transfer the blanched greens into the broth and let simmer for another 20-30 minutes, or until the greens are tender and the broth is rich and savory.
+Remove the onion, carrot, and celery from the broth and discard (discard any cheese rinds at this point also, if you're using them).
+Transfer the blanched greens into the broth and let simmer for another 20 to 30 minutes, or until the greens are tender and the broth is rich and savory.